TinyTinni/QtDuckDBDriver/README.md

 Implements a [driver plugin for Qt's SQL Databases](https://doc.qt.io/qt-6/sql-driver.html) for [DuckDB](https://duckdb.org/).
 Just copy the .dll/.so to your Qt plugin file and you can add a "DUCKDB" database.

+It enables you to use duckdb in an easy way with Qt and Qt widgets, e.g. building a table widget [see TableWidget example](./examples/TableWidget).

 Exmaple for creating a in memory database:
 ```cpp
     QSqlDatabase db = QSqlDatabase::addDatabase("DUCKDB");